FreeRTOS/FreeRTOS-Libraries-Integration-Tests/tools/echo_server/README.md

     1. Relative or absolute path to the server certificate generated in the credential creation prerequisite.
 1. server-key-location
     1. Relative or absolute path to the server key generated in the credential creation prerequisite.
+1. use-udp
+    1. Enable this option to run the USP echo server.
 ## Example Configuration
 ```json
 {